-Brexit: 'Henry VIII clauses' in the Great Repeal Bill
+How Henry VIII will help Theresa May navigate EU divorce

 Robin Oakley is a former political editor for the BBC and The Times.
 He was CNN's European Political Editor between 2000 and 2008.

-London (CNN)Theresa May is taking a lead from a frequently divorced former monarch in preparing the way for post-Brexit Britain.
+London (CNN)Theresa May is taking a lead from a frequently divorced former monarch in preparing the way for life after the Brexit break-up.

 In order to deal with tens of thousands of EU laws, regulations, treaties and directives that must be incorporated into UK law on Brexit Day, the British government is proposing to invoke powers that date back 500 years to the time of King Henry VIII.